 For those of us who are nomadic at heart, we learn quickly that there’s a right and a wrong way to travel.Traveling the wrong way can cost you double or even triple the amount of money you would pay traveling the right way.

 But what’s the right way?
 How do you save money in a place you’ve never been to before?
-And shouldn’t you expect to spend a lot of money if you really want to enjoy your trip?
+Shouldn’t you expect to spend a lot of money if you really want to enjoy your trip?
+Does your travel card give you access to a global traveler hub?

 If you don’t know the answers to those questions, keep reading for the top 10 travel hacks to save money on your next adventure.